 NAMI Hancock County is an affiliate of the National Alliance on Mental Illness (NAMI) which was established in 1979.
 Initially a self help organization for anyone affected by serious and persistent biologically-based brain disorders, NAMI is a formidable mental health advocacy organization for individuals with mental illness and their families.
 NAMI Hancock County is a grassroots organization founded in 1996 by a group of Findlay/Hancock County residents.
 NAMI Hancock County is a 501c3 charitable organization.

-Maribeth Geaman, Vice President
+Maribeth Geaman, President

 John Calvelage, Treasurer

 Director of Youth Engagement

 Office and Outreach Coordinator